Disability Services Events

 EMAIL email@example.com to sign up for Technology Sessions!

-This session explores a variety of tools and Techniques that are available for use through PCC.
+These sessions explore a variety of tools and Techniques that are available for use through PCC.
 This session may be required for students borrowing equipment from Disability Services, but is also open to staff and faculty and the general student population who are interested in how these technologies work.

-Other appointment times are also available upon request.
+Appointment times are also available upon request.